So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 If you’re organised you can look at the end of season or summer sales.
 I have to say I wasn’t that organised but I bought most of my stuff really cheaply in Aldi’s ski-wear sale at the end of November and Go Outdoors’ Black Friday sale.
 I also bought a couple of bits from Amazon and the Trespass sale.

 Taking children with autism and other additional needs on a snow holiday can have more challenges than neurotypical children.
 Big Bear, for example, hates what he calls “itchy” clothing (ie wool) which makes working out how to keep him warm in minus temperatures quite difficult.
 Little Bear, on the other hand, is fine with wool but doesn’t like wearing new clothes.
-He’s currently in training and I’m introducing a new item of clothing a day to wear so his snow wardrobe is familiar when the holiday arrives.
+I introduced the clothes slowly leading up to the holiday so that by the time we went his snow wardrobe was familiar.

 Clothing costs for a snow holiday can rack up but here’s my guide to the best clothes to take for a family trip to Lapland without breaking the bank: